Friday's Time Schedule - WHIZ News

 No. 10 Ohio State vs. Morgan State, 9 p.m.

-No. 12 Texas Tech vs. Creighton or San Diego State at Orleans Arena, Las Vegas, 8 or 10:30 p.m.
+No. 12 Texas Tech vs. Creighton at Orleans Arena, Las Vegas, 8 p.m.

-No. 13 Seton Hall in Battle 4 Atlantis at Imperial Arena, Paradise Island, Bahamas, TBA
+No. 13 Seton Hall vs. Iowa St. in Battle 4 Atlantis at Imperial Arena, Paradise Island, Bahamas, 7 p.m.

 No. 15 Utah State at Saint Mary’s, 11:30 p.m.